EliSears/EliSears/README.md

 *schoolwork is only listed as public if I'm sure that the school will not take issue with other students having access to it

-Please feel free to reach me by email at esears8@gmail.com or over discord at TheTurkeyBaster#7507
+Please feel free to reach me by email at esears8@gmail.com